CartoDB/airship/docs/guides/12-integrating-Vue.md

 We create an easy-to-use reference to the widget so that we can reuse it in other parts of our component.
 Then, we listen to `categoriesSelected` event where you can put your own custom code to perform the action that you want.

-It will only listen once to component event and it won't create multiple unneeded event listeners by doing it in `mounted` callback.
+It will only listen once to component event and it will not create multiple unneeded event listeners by doing it in `mounted` callback.

 ##### Passing complex properties to component
 The way to pass complex properties to the component is very similar to listening to events.